'The locations are going to be swamped now with visitors, which is great for the local economy'

 National Holidays and Just Go Holidays are now taking bookings for a package which includes trips to locations in Halifax, Hebden Bridge and Sowerby Bridge that were used in the smash hit BBC TV series featuring Sarah Lancashire and James Norton.

-Millions of viewers tuned in to see the final showdown between Sergeant Catherine Cawood and villain Tommy Lee Royce as Sally Wainwright’s drama reach its climax earlier this month.
+Millions of viewers tuned in to see the final showdown between Sergeant Catherine Cawood and villain Tommy Lee Royce as Sally Wainwright’s drama reached its climax earlier this month.

 And Katie Butler, of Total Travel in Heckmondwike, believes Calderdale's economy is set for a big boost thanks to the growth of TV tourism.